EZ-Script/EZRX/README.md

 # EZRX

 This is a simple example of how to use the OpenAI API to create a chatbot using C#/.NET.
 The chatbot engages in a conversation with the user and the GPT-3.5 Turbo model provided by OpenAI.
+The output is a C# script that will run directly within a Grasshopper C# Script Node.

 Prerequisites